Close Menu

 The risk for cervical cancer increases after age 30 and it is most often caused by HPV infection.
 Fortunately, you can now receive a vaccine against HPV infection.
 Most women who develop cervical cancer have not had the vaccine against HPV.
 Doctors recommend getting the HPV vaccine when a female is in her early teen years.
 Another risk factor for cervical cancer is smoking.
 Smoking is a risk factor because the compounds in cigarettes cause abnormal changes in the cells of the cervix.

-Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are available for those who are unable to work due to either form of cancer.
+Social Security Disability Insurance (SSDI) and SSI benefits are available for those who are unable to work due to either form of cancer.

 Cancer of the female genital tract, The words Ovarian Cancer concept and theme written in vintage wooden letterpress type on a grunge background.OVARIAN CANCER